 Have you ever learned a foreign language?
 Learning the planets, signs, and houses in astrology is a lot like learning a new language– a language of symbols rather than words.

 As with any language, you can’t start with Shakespeare.
 First, you must learn the words, then the pattern that strings them together.
-Gradually, with practice, you’ll become more “fluent” in the language.
+Gradually, with practice, you’ll read and speak more “fluently” in this new language.

 Here are a few tips from somebody who started out just like you and ended up going pro!

 The best way to learn astrology is to study your own chart, and the charts of the people in your life.
 Many charts, especially those of the people closest to you, may not make a lot of sense to you at first, and that’s okay.
 They will make more sense in time.
-Just keep reading and keep learning.
+Just keep reading, learning, and observing.

 Eventually, you’ll move on to in-depth topics, like aspects, transits, progressions and composite charts.
 You’ll start comparing your chart to other people’s, learning how the energy works in relationships.
 Still, don’t stop reviewing the basics: planets, signs, and houses.
 Every one of these symbols has multiple layers of meaning.
 The more you know, the better chart reader you will be.